the-t-in-rtf/fluid-pouchdb/docs/pouchdb.md

 Check the [PouchDB `bulkGet` docs](https://pouchdb.com/api.html#bulk_get) for more details.

-##`{that}.cleanPouch([options])`

-Remove all records from an individual database.
-Returns a promise that will be completed when the records are cleaned up.
-Also fires the `onCleanupComplete` event when all records are cleaned up.

 ##`{that}.close([options])`

 Close the database.
 Returns a promise that will be completed when the database is closed.
 Also fires the